Phileosopher/commonplace/computers-software-versionctrl_.md

+# How version control works

 Since developers are human, software isn't a fire-once-and-done matter.
 To allow for these imperfections, software comes in "versions".

 ## Version numbers

 To keep things simple, programmers tend to release program versions with numbers on them, using a few possible conventions.

-The first, and oldest, convention is to name versions by their relationship to a programmer's finish line:
+The first, and oldest, convention is to name versions by their relationship to a programmer's goals:

 - "Alpha" versions are barely-working programs that were quickly pushed out (e.g., v0.36).
-Features are sparse and it barely works.
+Features are sparse and it barely works (at least, by the developer's standards).
 - "Beta" versions are nearly complete, but may still have bugs (e.g., v0.80).
 - "Final" versions are finished, but there are often little details that need tweaking afterward (e.g., v1.02).
 - After that, most developers tend to make version numbers based on features they've added.
 On a large project with many developers, it's not uncommon to add letters and extended numbers afterward (e.g., v2.58.7216.R35).